dileep143123/terraform-1/udemy/ex_10/README.md

 It is worth mentioning that the `terraform.tfstate` file is stored in `inder-terraform-state` bucket, under `udemy` path and as `ex_10` file.
 It has been renamed.
 However, when I destroyed the infrastructure, the `terraform.tfstate.backup` file should have got created but it didn't.
 Maybe because of verisoning.
 However, it needs to be investigated further.
 Yes, it is because of versioning.
 Now the `terraform.tfstate.backup` won't be created as the previous version is stored in S3 bucket as it is along with new version of `terraform.tfstate`.
 All versions can be viewed in S3.

+Later I deleted the S3 bucket also to avoid any mishap as it had public access.

 ## Terraform graph

 ![](./example.svg)